AlexBrin/AlexBrin/README.md

 # Hello, friends <img src="https://raw.githubusercontent.com/AlexBrin/AlexBrin/master/wave.gif" width="40px">

 My name is Alex.
-I'm from Kazakhstan, but live and work in Russia.
+I'm from Kazakhstan.

 Maybe one day I will have a blog and something to read :)